Trump and Musk's relationship flames out just as it started, intensely and publicly

 Trump said Musk, the CEO and founder of Tesla, “only developed a problem” with the bill because it rolls back tax credits for electric vehicles.

-“Whatever,” Musk snapped back in a post on X responding to a video clip of the moment.
+“False,” Musk fired back on his social media platform as the president continued speaking.
+“This bill was never shown to me even once and was passed in the dead of night so fast that almost no one in Congress could even read it!”

-He went on and said Trump could keep the cuts but should “ditch the MOUNTAIN of DISGUSTING PORK in the bill.”
+In another post, he said Trump could keep the spending cuts but “ditch the MOUNTAIN of DISGUSTING PORK in the bill.”

 The bill would unleash trillions of dollars in tax cuts and slash spending but also spike deficits by $2.4 trillion over a decade and leave some 10.9 million more people without health insurance, according to an analysis by the Congressional Budget Office, which for decades has served as the official scorekeeper of legislation in Congress.